 We are truly glad having overcome this Coronavirus wave here in Melbourne.
 However, despite the future looking rosy, Australia doesn’t have any intention of letting its guard down and will be firm in its decision to keep international borders shut for most if not all of 2021.

 There may be some exceptions to travel between the land down under and the closest countries with similar circumstances in terms of Covid, as New Zealand, Singapore, Japan, South Korea.

-WHEN WILL TRAVELLING RESUME?
+WHEN WILL TRAVELLING TO AUSTRALIA RESUME?